-Central Michigan University continues executing a formal energy reduction effort since 2009, to include an ongoing Direct Digital Controls upgrade program.
-The overall effort has resulted in numerous energy reductions projects focused on individual buildings, optimizing like systems that were operational in multiple buildings, and improving its central utilities infrastructure.
+Central Michigan University has been executing a formal energy reduction effort since 2009, to include an ongoing DDC upgrade program.
+The overall effort has resulted in numerous energy reduction projects focused on individual buildings, optimizing like systems that were operational in multiple buildings, and improving its central utilities infrastructure.